Guide to the North Klong Prao Beach / Chai Chet area

 More cheap and fairly miserable long-stay accommodation is available in rooms and bungalows behind the petrol station.
 You’ll also see a coffeeshop and noodle shop on the forecourt of the petrol station so no need to miss your morning coffee or cheap lunch if you’re unfortunate enough to be staying here.
 On the opposite side of the road, down a narrow concrete road leading towards the sea, there’s some newer, better quality bungalows for monthly rent.

 Here you’ll find ‘Fine Times Resort‘ and ‘Infinity House’ which are new bungalows for weekly or monthly rent.
 Fine Times Resort has large houses and bungalows on a hillside so they get a nice breeze.
 Infinity House’s bungalow are a much more modern design and are by the roadside.
 Either would make a good base as they are tucked away from the passing traffic and within easy walking distance of the beach, supermarket, minimarts, restaurants, bank etc.

 This narrow paved road then leads towards the coast where there is a natural harbour and homes of a few families that still fish for a living.
-It’s a strange little area which is very ‘local’.
-You’ll get a few stares if you wander down there – as very few visitors do.
-But from the seafront you get a great view north along the rugged shoreline towards White Sand beach.
+This area is owned by a large Thai conglomerate who have plans to develop the area.
+From the seafront and hillside nearby you get a great view north along the rugged shoreline towards White Sand beach.